 PhD Research

-Botanic Dreams: How Did Linnaean Botanic Taxonomy and Metaphor Reinforce Eighteenth Century Sexual Hierarchy? (working title)
+Private Archives: How did Linnaean Botanic Taxonomy and Metaphor Influence and Reinforce Sexual Hierarchy in Eighteenth Century England? (working title)

 In 1729 Carl Linnaeus (1707-1778) published a university dissertation which affirmed that plant fertilisation occurs when pollen from the male stamen lands on the stigma of the female flower.
 He then used the number of the stamen in a flower to organise plants into different species, prioritising them over the stigma.
 In describing his novel method of plant taxonomy, he used the metaphor of the marriage bed and aligned plant reproduction with human sex.